MethasMP/TicketGuard/README.md

 - top causes
 - recommendations

-## How the system works
+## Main runtime pieces

 ### Background jobs

 - `AnomalyDetectionJob`
-  - Detects stuck bookings
+  - detects stuck bookings
-  - Links anomalies to nearby `DOWN` endpoint health records when possible
+  - links anomalies to relevant outage evidence
-  - Auto-recovers open anomalies with a 1 second stagger between attempts
+  - auto-recovers open anomalies with a 1 second stagger
-  - Halts recovery for the run if any latest tracked endpoint status is `DOWN`
+  - halts recovery for the run when tracked endpoints are down

 - `EndpointHealthCheckJob`
-  - Polls configured endpoints
+  - polls configured endpoints
-  - Stores `UP`, `DEGRADED`, or `DOWN` snapshots
+  - stores `UP`, `DEGRADED`, or `DOWN`
-  - Suppresses redundant unchanged snapshots to reduce data growth
+  - suppresses redundant unchanged snapshots

 - `MonthlyReportEmailJob`
-  - Generates last month's PDF report
+  - generates last month's PDF report
-  - Sends it on day 1 after 08:00 UTC when auto-send, SMTP host, and recipients are configured
+  - sends it on day 1 after 08:00 UTC when configured

 ### Core services

 - `BookingService`
-  - recover single anomaly
-  - ignore anomaly
-  - bulk recover anomalies atomically
-  - write audit logs
-  - attempt SMS notification after successful recovery

 - `ReportService`
-  - builds report page view models
-  - builds monthly report data
-  - exports monthly CSV

 - `MonthlyPdfReportService`
-  - generates monthly PDF reports with QuestPDF

 - `SmsNotificationService`
-  - sends recovery notifications through an external HTTP endpoint when enabled

 - `PaymentGatewayService`

-  - currently simulated
+## Important implementation notes

-  - does not call a real provider API yet
+- `PaymentGatewayService` is currently simulated and does not call a real provider API yet
+- `SmsNotificationService` only sends when `SmsService:Enabled` is true and a target URL is configured
+- `MonthlyReport:AutoSend` is `false` by default
+- There is no `.env.example`; configuration currently lives in environment variables or `appsettings.json`

 ## Tech stack